-	Bacon began to think that, although Aristotle’s intellect might have been formidable, his ideas and methods led nowhere.
-The unquestioning way scholars treated Aristotle’s work had elevated him into the role of a dictator in all but name; a dictator who was now blocking the development of science.
+Bacon began to think that, although Aristotle’s intellect was formidable, his ideas and methods led nowhere.
+Bacon deplored the unquestioning way scholars treated Aristotle’s work, making the Ancient Greek philosopher a dictator in all but name – a dictator Bacon believed now stood in the way of scientific progress.

 Francis Bacon and Science